tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: A company needs to migrate several TB of data from an on-premises NAS device to AWS over the network.
 Which service can the company use to migrate the data over a VPN connection?
 A: Use AWS DataSync.

 - Q: If you're looking for a service to help find experts who can help you deploy or manage or AWS infrastructure, what can you use?
-A: AWS IQ
+A: AWS IQ.
+The consultants here are supposed to have a high IQ in regards to AWS.

 - Q: If you are a startup and you're looking for help to leverage AWS in your operations, what can you use?
 A: AWS Activate is a program that provides startups with AWS credits, training, and tech support.

 - Q: What is AWS Snowball?
 A: A service used to migrate lots of data from on-premises to the cloud.
 It's primary use is to transfer data to AWS when the Internet connection is slow and unreliable.
 So if the exam asks for a service that can transfer data over an reliable network, think Snowball.

 - Q: Which AWS service should a Cloud Practitioner use to establish a secure network connection between an on-premises network and AWS: Virtual Private Network or AWS Web Application Firewall?
 A: VPN which is part of the VPC service.

+- Q: Which AWS service uses machine learning to enable natural language search capabilities in your applications, making it easier to find the precise answer to your questions within a large set of documents?
+A: Amazon Kendra (which is identified by a magnifying glass).

 ## References